Safeguarding Children - Leeds

 Abusive behaviour can occur in any relationship.
 It can continue even after the relationship has ended.
 Both men and women can be abused or abusers.

 Domestic abuse can seriously harm children and young people.
-Witnessing domestic abuse is child abuse, and teenagers can suffer domestic abuse in their relationships.
+Witnessing domestic abuse is child abuse and local safeguarding procedures should be followed.
+Young people can also be victims of domestic abuse in their own relationships.

 Domestic violence makes up the majority of violence against women, children and men locally and nationally and includes physical, psychological, coercive and controlling behaviour, sexual violence, emotional abuse, financial exploitation and stalking.
 It is best understood as a pattern of behaviour characterised by the misuse of power and control and often escalates over time.